Admission to the Master (specialisation European law): hence, a bachelor in law or a related field and sufficient proficiency in English.

-A true internal market cannot be realised without competition rules regulating the behaviour of private parties on that market.
+A true internal market cannot be realised without competition rules.
 In the second part of this course, the emphasis will be on the competition rules of the EU, in particular the rules with regard to cartels, the abuse of dominant positions, merger control and state aid.

 Objectives of the course

 The main objective of this course is to provide students an insight into two of the most important sets of substantive EU rules, namely the free movement rules and the competition rules and demonstrate how they affect the national legal orders of the EU Member States and impact on the daily lives of EU citizens.

 The following achievement levels apply with regard to the course:

 - Knowledge and understanding of the core Treaty rules and principles with regard to the internal market of the EU ad EU competition law.